 When a device is found a callback function will be executed.
 Before we start scanning for BLE devices we need to define the callback function.

-When a compatible device is found we put it in the devices map and fire device found event.
+When a compatible device is found we put it in the device’s map and fire a device found event.

 Before we write the code to respond to this event, we need one more thing.
-A initialization method to start the scan:
+An initialization method to start the scan: